Get your subscription for the 2022/23 Portland Arts & Lecture Series to see Abdulrazak Gurnah on September 22nd! Click here for more information.

 Gurnah gives his thoughts on this question, talks about what it was like to get the Nobel Prize, and more in this interview with iNews.

-Gurnah fled from his home in Tanzania at the age of 18 to escape political violence and danger.
+Gurnah fled from his home in Zanzibar at the age of 18 to escape political violence and danger.
 How does being forced from where you were born impact the life and focus of a writer?

 In this interview with The Guardian, he discusses his own story of leaving, returning, and writing about his native land.